theclimbersclub/website/src/_docs/membership/your-application.md

 ### Apply now

+If you do not have a proposer and a second, please read the [Aspirants Guide](/docs/membership/aspirants-guide).

-You can begin your application via the application form, this can be found here:
+If you have a proposer and a second, please begin your application via the application form, this can be found here:
 [The Climbers' Club Application Form v20220501](https://forms.gle/p3Cug2xHrytPRcTJA)